burntraisin/sign-up-form/README.md

 # sign-up-form
-This is a sign-up form for TOP's intermediate HTML and CSS Course.
+This is a simple sign-up form for TOP's intermediate HTML and CSS Course.

 # What I learned
 * background-image